 - Jimi Hendrix, Jerry Garcia, Brian Jones, Paul McCartney, Barbara Streisand, and Tammy Wynette round out the births for 1942.

 Not surprisingly, the big news for the year remained the War.
 The Pentagon in Washington was completed, rationing was expanded, Eisenhower became the head of the Allied forces.
 The war in Italy turned significantly, and across the various fronts, the German forces started to see less success.
 More importantly for pop culture, the role of women changed rapidly.
 They worked in factories, contributed to the war effort in the home and in the office and in the stores.
 And, for those who like baseball, baseball returned with the creation of the All-American Girls Professional Baseball League (immortalized in the movie A League of Their Own).
-Hollywood was not to be left out though…they started the Gold Globes, Lassie Came Home, and they made movies like For Whom the Bell Tolls and Heaven Can Wait.
+Hollywood was not to be left out though…they started the Golden Globes (although not awarded until January ’44), Lassie Came Home, and they made movies like For Whom the Bell Tolls and Heaven Can Wait.
 Frank Sinatra, Oklahoma and Glenn Miller were heating up the music scene.
 Again, not that anyone would notice, but Steve Miller, Janis Joplin, John Denver, Charles Gibson, George Harrison, Mick Jagger, and Jim Morrison came into the world.